TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/JumpCloud.SDK.V1.md

 ### [Clear-JcSdkSystem](Clear-JcSdkSystem.md)
 This endpoint allows you to run the erase command on the specified device.
 If a device is offline, the command will be run when the device becomes available.
+Only supported on Linux and Windows devices.
+Use Apple MDM security commands for macOS devices.

 #### Sample Request
 ```